 Any feedback would be hugely welcome and please tag @mathsweekscot in any tweets.
+If you're singing, rhyming or reading about numbers please tag @BookbugSBT on Facebook and @BookbugSBT on Twitter.

 How can songs and rhymes help to develop numeracy skills?